epdoc/tools/packages/launchgen/README.md

 When auto-generating a configuration for an export, `launchgen` will automatically include `""` and `"--help"` as script variants to provide a quick way to run the program with and without arguments.

+`launchgen` determines if an export is "runnable" by checking the file path.
+It specifically ignores files named `mod.ts`, as these are conventionally used as the entry point for importable libraries, not executable applications.
+Any other exported file is considered runnable.

 ### Complex Script Variations

 Create multiple launch configurations for different argument combinations: